— James Cham (@jamescham) July 23, 2022

-- And as part of the 60-Day Plan, make Page 1 your Force-Ranked, Top 5 Priorities.
+- And as part of the 60-Day Plan, make the summary / Slide 1 your Force-Ranked, Top 5 Priorities.
 What matters most, and what you are going to attack first.

 - Go through these Top 5 Priorities for First 60 Days with the CEO (and vice-versa), and see if you are 100% on the same page here.

 - If you aren’t on the same page as the CEO, see if you can get on the same page.
 Talk through the priorities openly.

-- If you can’t get on the same page on the top 3-4 priorities as VP — don’t take the job.
+- And if after that you can’t get on the same page on the top 3-4 priorities as VP — don’t take the job.
 No matter how great it looks and sounds otherwise.
 No matter how cool the company seems, or how much it has raised, or how many RSUs.

 You have to do a real plan, and the CEO and her VP(s) have to agree on the Top 5 priorities for each functional area.
 Otherwise, no matter how great you get along personally, or otherwise, cracks will quickly develop.
 Even just by $10k-$20k in MRR, most CEOs have already effectively been the VP of Sales, Marketing, Product and Customer Success, and sometimes, Engineering.
 That means they already have pretty strong ideas around what is working, and importantly, what doesn’t and hasn’t so far.

 If you come in and your Top 5 priorities are things the CEO doesn’t believe will work, based on her experience with the first 100 customers, you won’t last.
 Even if that playbook worked perfectly at your last company.
 Because even by Customer 100, there’s a pattern.
 Maybe events don’t work.
 Or maybe they work really well.
 Maybe agencies have been a waste.
 Maybe Adwords is a disaster.
 Maybe Facebook is a great lead gen tool.
 Whatever it is, the company and CEO have already figured out how to acquire and service at least some customers well before the first VP is ever hired.
 So your job is to do it better.
 Not break the wheel.
 Not yet, at least.